tkn-tub/ns3-gym/src/wifi/doc/source/wifi-user.rst

 The YansWifiChannelHelper has an unusual name.
 Readers may wonder why it is named this way.
 The reference is to the `yans simulator
 <http://cutebugs.net/files/wns2-yans.pdf>`_ from which this model is taken.
 The
-helper can be used to create a WifiChannel with a default PropagationLoss and PropagationDelay model.
+helper can be used to create a YansWifiChannel with a default PropagationLoss and PropagationDelay model.

 Users will typically type code such as::

   YansWifiChannelHelper wifiChannelHelper = YansWifiChannelHelper::Default ();
-  Ptr<WifiChannel> wifiChannel = wifiChannelHelper.Create ();
+  Ptr<Channel> wifiChannel = wifiChannelHelper.Create ();

 to get the defaults.
 Specifically, the default is a channel model with a propagation delay equal to a constant, the speed of light (``ns3::ConstantSpeedPropagationDelayModel``),